Pheochromocytomas are uncommon, catecholamine-releasing tumors arising from chromaffin cells in the adrenal

-DEMSER® (metyrosine) is indicated in the treatment of patients with pheochromocytoma
+DEMSER® (metyrosine) capsules are indicated in the treatment of patients with pheochromocytoma

 for: preoperative preparation of patients for surgery, management of patients when surgery is contraindicated,

-and chronic treatment of patients with malignant pheochromocytoma.
+and/or chronic treatment of patients with malignant pheochromocytoma.
 DEMSER is not recommended for the control of

 IMPORTANT SAFETY INFORMATION

-- Demser is contraindicated in persons known to be hypersensitive to this compound.
+- DEMSER is contraindicated in persons known to be hypersensitive to this compound.

 avoid hypotension and decreased perfusion of vital organs resulting from vasodilatation and expanded volume